JCSDA/jedi-docs/docs/inside/jedi-components/ufo/variabletransforms/transforms/surfacepressure.rst

     obs filters:
     - filter: Variable Transforms
       Transform: PStar

 **Observation parameters needed** (JEDI name)

 The default option for this transform requires the following observed variables:

 - stationPressure
 - pressureReducedToMeanSeaLevel
 - standardPressure

 The following GeoVaLs are also required:

 - surf_param_a (:math:`A`)
 - surf_param_b (:math:`B`)
 - height
 - stationPressure (:math:`P_{*b}`)

 **Method(s) available**

-Only one method is available, shared across all center options.
+Only one method is available.
 (Any setting of :code:`METHOD` will result in using this unique method.)
 Setting :code:`METHOD` can be omitted.

 The derivation of observed pressure at the model surface is separated into two steps: